2020–21 American Eagles men's basketball team

 The 2020–21 American Eagles men's basketball team represented American University in the 2020–21 NCAA Division I men's basketball season.
-The Eagles, led by eighth-year head coach Mike Brennan, will play their home games at Bender Arena in Washington, D.C. as members of the Patriot League.
-With the creation of mini-divisions to cut down on travel due to the COVID-19 pandemic, they will play in the South Division.
+The Eagles, led by eighth-year head coach Mike Brennan, played their home games at Bender Arena in Washington, D.C. as members of the Patriot League.
+With the creation of mini-divisions to cut down on travel due to the COVID-19 pandemic, they played in the South Division.

 Previous season

 The Eagles finished the 2019–20 season 16–14, 12–6 in Patriot League play to finish in a tie for second place.
 They lost in the quarterfinals of the Patriot League tournament to Bucknell.